Azerbaijani oil price decrease on world markets

 AzerTAg.az

-On London ICE (Intercontinental Exchange Futures) cost of the Brent crude oil increased $0.20 to stand at $63.81.
-The price of the US Light crude oil at the NYMEX (New York Mercantile Exchange) rose $0.16 to trade at $60.28.
+On London ICE (Intercontinental Exchange Futures) cost of the Brent crude oil fell $0.07 to stand at $65.55.
+The price of the US Light crude oil at the NYMEX (New York Mercantile Exchange) increased $0.04 to trade at $62.26.

 © Content from this site must be hyperlinked when used.